 In the 3rd trimester (weeks 29 – 40), your body will have reached its peak levels of estrogen, progesterone, and prolactin in preparation for birth.
-Skyrocketed estrogen and progesterone can lead to positive feelings and good moods, but less-than-ideal symptoms persist for many: mood swings, sore breasts, increased swelling, hemorrhoids, insomnia, heartburn, shortness of breath, and early contractions are all common complaints of this phase.
+Skyrocketed estrogen and progesterone can lead to positive feelings and good moods.
+Still, less-than-ideal symptoms persist for many: Mood swings, sore breasts, increased swelling, hemorrhoids, insomnia, heartburn, shortness of breath, and early contractions are all common complaints of this phase.

 Below are examples of how hormones are likely contributing to these symptoms:

 - Water retention: As you know by now, estrogen will have hit its peak in the third trimester.
 High estrogen brings along swelling, which is why you may find your ankles, hands, and face feeling a bit puffy.

 - Acid reflux or heartburn: Discomfort post-meals is not just due to your baby growing more and more by the day.
 Similar to how progesterone can relax your digestive tract in the first trimester and lead to constipation, it can also relax your esophagus.
 This enables more foods and liquid to, well, travel back up – which is ultimately what leads to heartburn.